 A topic from the subject of Physical Chemistry in Chemistry.

-Kinetic Theory of Gasses in Chemistry
+Kinetic Theory of Gases in Chemistry

 Introduction

 The kinetic theory of gases is a model that explains the behavior of gases at the molecular level.
-It is based on the assumption that gases are composed of tiny particles that are in constant motion and that these particles collide with each other and with the walls of their container.
+It is based on the assumption that gases are composed of tiny particles that are in constant, random motion and that these particles collide with each other and with the walls of their container.

 Basic Concepts

 • Gas particles collide with each other and with the walls of their container: These collisions are elastic, meaning that the total kinetic energy of the particles is conserved.
+No energy is lost during collisions.

 • The average kinetic energy of gas particles is proportional to the absolute temperature of the gas: As the temperature of a gas increases, the average kinetic energy of its particles also increases.
+This is a direct relationship.

 • The pressure of a gas is caused by the collisions of gas particles with the walls of their container: The more gas particles there are in a given volume, or the faster the particles are moving, the greater the pressure of the gas.
+Pressure is a result of these impacts.

-Equipment and Techniques
+Equipment and Techniques Used to Study Gases

-Types of Experiments
+Types of Experiments Demonstrating Gas Laws

 Data Analysis